High Speed (pinball): Production

 Direction when starting.
 Patrol lamp glows.

 Reception

+In a review for Play Meter Roger Sharpe awarded it 4+/4, calling the game an "exceptional effort" using technological advances to create an entertaining package for the player.

 Before release, High Speed was "immensely successful at test locations".
 High Speed was one of the games (along with 1986's Pin*Bot and 1984's Space Shuttle) that helped revitalize the pinball industry, which had become stagnant due in part to the video game crash of 1983.
 High Speed sold 17,080 units.
 It was so popular that it convinced Disneyland's arcade to add pinball, a first in the park's entire history.

 Pinball designer Pat Lawlor and pinball programmer Dwight Sullivan stated that High Speed is one of their favorite games.